romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > NOTE: Update Fig. X

+***Outcrop 1.4A***

-The main outcrop (**Stop 1.4A**) is a massive chromitite hosted in dunite.
+The main outcrop is a massive chromitite hosted in dunite.
 It is one of the most spectacular of the *Herbeira* massif as it features oblique cross sections through a sequence of irregular chromitite layers sandwiched between layered pyroxenites and dunites  (**Fig_chromitites**).

 <img src="cabo-ortegal/fieldguide_figures/chromitite-3d.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>